sneas/frontend-dev-assignment/README.md

     - display suggestion as a new query on selecting with keyboard (+)
     - apply suggestion and hide suggestion box on enter (+)
     - apply suggestion and hide suggestion box on mouse click (+)
-    - display scroll on drop-down whenever needed (-)
+    - display scroll in drop-down whenever needed (-)
 * Basically, the suggestion box mocks Google Chrome's autosuggestor
-* The demo shows SearchBox embedded into standard HTML form.
-The form reloads page with GET variable.
-This has been done on purpose to demonstrate SearchBox's compatibility with regular forms.

 ## de Bijenkorf Frontend Dev assignment